-If, as part of digital transformation, your organization is migrating existing applications and initiating new born-in-the-cloud workloads to public cloud vendors' Infrastructure as a Service (IaaS) offerings such as from MIcrosoft Azure, you're not alone.
+If, as part of digital transformation, your organization is migrating existing applications and initiating new born-in-the-cloud workloads to public cloud vendors' Infrastructure as a Service (laaS) offerings, you're not alone.

 According to RightScale, 69 percent of surveyed organizations are using public or hybrid clouds as they make their digital transformation, with a third of their workloads now located in these clouds.